openstack/neutron/doc/source/admin/config-rbac.rst

    +-------------------------------+-------------+--------------------------------+

-Use the :command:`neutron rbac-show` command to see the details:
+Use the :command:`openstack network rbac show` command to see the details:

 .. code-block:: console